Aristotle and Dante Discover the Secrets of the Universe: Critical reception

+The audiobook, narrated by Lin-Manuel Miranda, also received a starred review from Booklist's Cheryl Ward, who noted that "Miranda does justice with his quiet, intricate narration".
+Ward conceded that "Occasional lengthy pauses at chapter ends may be distracting, but this production flaw does not detract from the artistry of the sparse prose and measured pace".

+Awards and honors

+Aristotle and Dante Discover the Secrets of the Universe is a Junior Library Guild book.

+In 2012, Kirkus Reviews and School Library Journal included it on their list of the year's best books.

+In 2013, the American Library Association included it on their top ten list of the year's Best Fiction for Young Adults, as well as on their Rainbow List.
+The Association for Library Service to Children included it on their 2013 list of Notable Children's Books.

+Booklist included the audiobook on the following lists: Booklist Editors' Choice: Audio for Youth (2013), "Top 10 Multicultural Fiction on Audio" (2015), "Top 10 LGBTQ on Audio" (2015), and "Top 10 Oscar Nominees on Audio" (2019).

 Sequel

 Sáenz announced in 2016 that there would be a sequel titled There Will Be Other Summers.
-In 2020, Sáenz tweeted that he had finished the sequel, but had changed the title.
-In February 2021, it was announced that the sequel will be published by Simon and Schuster with the title Aristotle and Dante Dive into the Waters of the World.
+In 2020, Sáenz tweeted that he had finished it, but had changed the title.
+In February 2021, it was announced that the sequel would be published by Simon and Schuster with the title Aristotle and Dante Dive into the Waters of the World.
 The book was published on October 12, 2021.

 Adaptations

 An audiobook version of the novel was released in April 2013.
 Read by Lin-Manuel Miranda, it has a total running time of 7 hours and 29 minutes.

 Plans for the book to be adapted for the screen began in 2016, and were in motion by 2018 with filmmaker Aitch Alberto penning the script.
 In October 2021, it was announced that the film adaptation of the novel would be directed by Alberto in her directorial debut, and would star Max Pelayo and Reese Gonzales as the titular characters, along with Eugenio Derbez, Eva Longoria, Verónica Falcón, Isabella Gomez, Luna Blaise, and Kevin Alejandro.
 Filming took place from October to November 2021, and the film had its premiere on September 9, 2022 at the 47th International Toronto Film Festival.